angieology/simple-vpn/README.md

 ## Streams in Node

-To understand what this project is trying to express, first let's understand Node and streams.
+To understand the goals of the project, first it's important to know node's streams.

 Imagine what a node server really does: a server is really just a connection point between different computing centers.
 It's like the main intersection between processes that want to write and retrieve to files, receive and processes continuous networking requests, serve database find results, and so much more.
 A service can do a multitude of things, from authentication, to uploading video files, but at it's heart it's all about being the point of communication between these.
 The famous analogy is that of a garden hose, and data is the continuous flow of water from one place to another.